eteran/cpp-utilities/README.md

 The function is defined to return `bitset.size()` when no bits are set, this is similar to containers returning `.end()` for find operations.

 ### Bitwise Operations

+`bitwise.hpp` provides efficient and type safe rotation operations that will work with any integral type.
+A future version may be implemented using intrinsics, but for now it's a fairly straight forward shift and mask solution.

+    int x = 5;
+    int y = bitwise::rotate_right(15);

 ### String Utility Functions